yu-pei/parsec-wiki/pug.md

 ### Future discussions
 1. How to create a DSL

+### September 10 2020 ###

+1. What is a gather control and how to use it.
+1. Is there a way to disable parsec thread binding and use the --map-by ppr:1:socket within OpenMPI to make sure that all the worker threads in a process execute in the same socket?
+1. Using a separate thread to push tasks to an idle process and request tasks when worker threads cannot find ready tasks is a reasonable approach.
+Does it make sense to merge this with the communication thread?
+Would it make senseto have this thread bound to the same core as the communication thread
+1. Question about the Haar-tree example: The program is not terminating.
+Is there any specific threshold and alpha values for this test?

 ### July 16 2020 ###
 1. What is prepare_input and how tasks inputs are manipulated in PTG ?
 1. How to correctly release a task ? (even when migrated)